Ruby Elzy

 Ruby Elzy in 1935.
 Photo by Carl Van Vechten.

 Ruby Pearl Elzy (February 20, 1908 - June 26, 1943) was an American operatic soprano.
-She appeared on stage and in films.
-She recorded on albums before her death in her 30s from surgery to remove a benign tumor.
+She originated the role of Serena in George Gershwin's opera Porgy and Bess.

 Family and early life

-Elzy was born in Pontotoc, Mississippi, and educated at Rust College, the Ohio State University (graduating in 1930) and the Juilliard School (graduating in 1934).
+Elzy was born in Pontotoc, Mississippi, and educated at Rust College, the Ohio State University (graduating in 1930).
+She received a fellowship from the Rosenwald Fund which enabled her to go East and study at the Juilliard School (graduating in 1934).
 At Juilliard she was a pupil of Lucia Dunham.
 Her sister Amanda Elzy (died 2004) was a prominent educator after whom Amanda Elzy High School in Greenwood, Mississippi is named.
 Their mother Emma Elzy (died 1985, aged 98) was a teacher and prominent member of the Methodist church, in whose memory the Mississippi Conference of the United Methodist Church presents an annual Emma K. Elzy award.
 Ruby had two sisters, Amanda and Beatrice Wayne and one brother, Robert.
 Their father Charlie abandoned the family when Ruby was five.

-Professional accomplishments
+Career

 Elzy entertained at the White House, December 15, 1937, for First Lady Eleanor Roosevelt's luncheon for the wives of U.S. Supreme Court Justices.
-She appeared on Broadway in the musical John Henry, in films, on radio and on the concert stage.
+She appeared on Broadway in the play Brown Sugar (1937) and the musical John Henry (1940).
+She also worked in films, on radio and on the concert stage.
 She appeared with Paul Robeson in the 1933 film The Emperor Jones, and also with Bing Crosby and Mary Martin in Birth of the Blues, though neither of these were starring roles.
 She sang at Harlem's Apollo Theater and in the Hollywood Bowl.